danielathome19/Abstract-Data-Structures-CSharp/README.md

 # Usage
 Program files are kept within the _master_ branch.

-All classes are kept within the __AbstractLists.cs__ file in a namespace __Adscol__, to be included within the program.
+All classes are kept within the __AbstractLists.cs__ file in the namespace __Adscol__, to be included within the program.
 All currently implemented structures are written at the top of the file.

 The __Program.cs__ file contains working tests for most/all methods for each data structure.